moaallam/YoutubeLibrary/README.md

              ---http://localhost:3000/youtubeRestfulAPI/addVideo.php-----

-    2)my-app:
+    2)My-app:
-        to start the front end, type npm start in the CLI if that leads to a script starting error delete node_modules and reinstall it by the following command  node install
+        To start the front end, type npm start in the CLI If that leads to a script starting error Delete node_modules and reinstall it by the following command  node install

-    3) how to use the app:
+    3) How to use the app:
-        to access the app the  user must enter his name(Mark or John /!\ its case sensitive /!\) in the first login page if the login fails an alert will show otherwise the main app UI will show up the user then has the possiblity to access his play list on the left side and he can either play a video
+        To access the app the  user must enter his name(Mark or John /!\ its case sensitive /!\) in the first login page if the login fails an alert will show otherwise the main app UI will show up the user then has the possiblity to access his play list on the left side and he can either play a video